 There is no remuneration.
 This is strictly a volunteer position.
 But this is a wonderful learning experience!
 You will gain knowledge and insight into the inner workings of the City government, and find out things at our meetings that are not often publicized in the media.
 Plus you will have closer access to your city leadership to enable you to make a real difference in your neighborhood.

-Our board members meet with the public once a month (every second Tuesday) at Villa Scalabrini Retirement Center, 10631 Vinedale Street, in Sun Valley (Please note – this is changing due to the Covid-19 outbreak.
-See our Meetings & Events pag for details.)
+Our board members meet with the public once a month (every second Tuesday) at the Sun Valley Library in Sun Valley.
+See our Meetings & Events page for details.
 Our meetings last about two hours, and are attended by various local, county, state and federal officials, and public safety officers.

 In addition, there are Committees that look into Outreach, Community Affairs, Planning and Zoning, Beautification, Emergency Preparedness, etc., issues.
 These committees generally meet once a month for about an hour, and membership is open to all stakeholders as defined in our Bylaws.
 Some Board Members also attend meetings of the City Council, the School Board, Housing Board, and various LA City Council Committee meetings.

 Please contact us for more information on this worthwhile effort.
 Please call us at 818-767-8262 and leave a voicemail message (we will be notified), or .